Charles I of Württemberg: Birth and family

 Queen Pauline Therese with her son, Crown Prince Charles.
 Portrait by Joseph Karl Stieler, c.
 1825.

 Charles was born on 6 March 1823 in Stuttgart, the capital of the Kingdom of Württemberg, as the only son of King William I and his third wife Queen Pauline Therese (1800–1873).
-As the reigning king's eldest son he was Crown Prince of Württemberg from birth.
+As the reigning king's eldest son he was heir apparent to the Kingdom of Württemberg from birth with the title of Crown Prince.
+The birth was celebrated with a 101–gun salute being fired and all the church bells in the city of Stuttgart ringing.